docs4class/2022-bookdown/_book/13-arithmetic.md

 #> [1] 6.037857
 ```

 The median of a data set is data point that fall in the middle of all the other points when they are ordered from lowest to highest.
 Again, something easily found even without a calculator if you have small data sets, however humans can miscount and some data sets are just too massive for us to do on our own.
 R never makes these counting mistakes and by using a simple function you save yourself hours of mundane counting.
-Start the same way you found mean by creating an object with various numbers and then simply use the "median" function.
+Start the same way you found mean by creating an object with various numbers and then simply use the `median` function.

 ```r